MagnusMannes/FDrawer/README.md

 Tool to create BHA components that will later be transfered to FDiagram

-Tool is hosted at https://magnusmannes.github.io/FDrawer/
+Application is hosted at https://magnusmannes.github.io/FDrawer/